oughtinc/primer/chapters/debate/the-debate-recipe.md

 Alice: "The government could fund treatment programs.
 And people would be less likely to need treatment if they could get drugs legally."
 Bob: "It's not that simple.
 Legalizing drugs would create a lot of new problems."
 ```

 {% endcode %}

 {% hint style="info" %}
-In `agents = [self.agent(), self.agent()]` we're creating two agents.
+In `agents = [recipe.agent(), recipe.agent()]` we're creating two agents.
 This doesn't actually matter since all the agents we're using in ICE right now don't have implicit state (except for humans), so we could just have created agents on the fly in the `turn` function.
 {% endhint %}

 ### Exercises